notabela-org/project-1-photoshare-Hammadus/README.md

 ## Notes

 I attempted to work with class based views as an added challenged becuase I've only read about them, I spent quite a bit of time reading more documents than coding.
-For each post, instead of habving the large photos stored in the media folder, I used imgur urls to retrieve them.
+For each post, instead of having the large photos stored in the media folder, I used imgur urls to retrieve them.
 The comment system is kinda working eh...
+The hardest part was trying to do things as per the django docs (I don't think that I did).
+I tried to be semanitcally corrct but that didn't quite work out

 ## License